bjcosta/landscaping/README.md

 ## Irrigation

-I have a water tank and will be using that for irrigation occasionally during dry periods.
-The irrigation lines should aim to make use of the swales by irrigating from the upper area of the slope.
+I have a main water tank attached to the house south-roof and will be using that for irrigation occasionally during dry periods.
+The irrigation lines should aim to make use of the swales by irrigating from the upper area of the slope hopefully directly into the swales.
+It could be useful to permit application of water soluble fertalizers through the irrigation, I will likely avoid using misters and try to irrigate directly into the swales using larger pipes that are less likely to block.

-TODO Not really fleshed this out
+Additionally I expect this irrigation will be driven by a small water tank in the back corner.
+I would like to use this as a tool for controlled irrigation and occasional fertalizer application if required.
+The idea is that we can have markers identifying the volume of water on this tank and mix/irrigate from it known quantities of water.
+I.e. Fill it to N litres, then turn the tap on to drain to the irrigation swales and not have to worry about over/under watering as we know the exact quantity of water used and it is also used as a mixing tank.

+Longer term, I will likely create an automated watering controller using moisture, water level, temperature and other data gathered from local weather stations and weather preditions to make automated irrigation decisions.
+This would be a fun little project, but wont happen for a long time.

 ## Water storage

 We already have a traditional water tank on our property.
-I plan to add more water storage to collect from the northern roof someday as we are not collecting any water from that section of the house yet.
+I plan to add more water storage to collect from the northern roof someday as we are not collecting any water from that section of the house yet and also try and increase the water holding capacity through extra storage options.

 There are many options to consider for the storage of water:
-* Traditional water tank (Often requires significant space and is an eyesore)
+* Traditional water tank (Often requires significant space and is an eyesore, I will avoid these going forward)
 * Under house water storage tanks or bladders
-* Under ground water storage (tanks or custom shape constructed with pond liner and aquablocks sometimes called rainwater harvesting) : <https://www.youtube.com/watch?v=2x23ljyT0S4>
+* Under ground water storage (tanks or custom shape constructed with pond liner and aquablocks) : <https://www.youtube.com/watch?v=2x23ljyT0S4>

-The underground water storage is quite an interesting solution.
-It has many similarities to building a pond but under the ground.
+The underground water storage is quite an interesting solution and can be placed such as to not use up more valuable space.
+It has many similarities to building a pond but under the ground and can apparently be installed under pavers for example.
 I would like to consider this as an option one day in the future in our front yard and possibly also under the seating area in the back yard.
 The idea is that the water storage is hidden under the ground and is constructed from aquablocks inside a pond liner.
 Often a pondless waterfall is used as a means to circulate this water and keep it aerated and healthy, though with a real pond it is often sent over the waterfall and takes its inlet from the pond overflow.

 A common thing I have seen with rainwater harvesting as often promoted by aquascape is to connect the different water storage options on the property together and continually cycle the water from the lowest storage unit to the highest, connecting the overflows of them together.
 It works best with just two storage units like a pond + underground vault, but can with some effort be extended to multiple storage units.